How Cloud CMMS Handles PTW Renewals in Gas Plants

 What is a permit to work renewal in a gas plant?

 A PTW renewal is the formal reauthorization that extends an active work permit beyond its original validity window.
 It requires re-verification of gas readings, LOTO status, and worker certifications before a supervisor approves continued work.
 In gas plants, permits typically expire every 8-12 hours, requiring renewal for any job that spans multiple shifts.
-A cloud CMMS automates this entire process - alerts, checks, routing, and approval - without paper.

 How long is a PTW valid before it needs renewal in a gas plant?